Provinces of Bulgaria: Terminology

 The provinces do not have official names – legally (in the President's decree on their constitution), they are not named but only described as "oblast with administrative centre [Noun]" – together with a list of the constituting municipalities.
 In Bulgaria they are usually called "[Adjective] Oblast"; occasionally they are referred to as "Oblast [Noun]" and rarely as "oblast with administrative centre [Noun]".

-The Bulgarian term "област" (oblast) is preferably translated into English as "province", in order to avoid disambiguation and distinguish from the former unit called "окръг" (okrag, translated as "district") and the term "регион" (always translated as "region").
+The Bulgarian term oblast (област) is preferably translated into English as "province", in order to avoid disambiguation and distinguish from the former unit called okrag ("окръг", translated as "district"), and the term region (регион, always translated as "region").
 At any rate, "district" and "region" are sometimes still used to name these contemporary 28 units.